lrvick/hyve/README.md

 var item = hyve.queue.text[0]

-hyve.dequeue(item);
+hyve.dequeue(item)

 ```

 #### Data Recall (Browser Only) ####

-If enabled in conjunction with hyve.queue hyve will use cache all queued items
+If enabled in conjunction with hyve.queue hyve will cache all queued items
 using HTML5 localStorage.
-Hyve will recall any chached if the page containing
+Hyve will recall any cached items if the page containing
 hyve is closed and restarted.